nodeshift/nodejs-reference-architecture/docs/development/building-good-containers.md

 ## tooling for building containers

-When containers where first introduced the only way to build and run them was with `docker`.
+When containers were first introduced the only way to build and run them was with `docker`.
 Depending on the operating system you are running on, there may be other options which provide advantages and are worth considering.
 You can